Ramya152/streamlit/README.md

 <b>Folium</b>: Python library for creating interactive maps.<br />
 <b>Geopy</b>: Python library for geocoding and working with geographical data.

+<b>Backblaze</b>
+Backblaze is a cloud storage provider utilized to store and access crime datasets securely.
+It offers reliable and cost-effective cloud storage solutions, allowing us to store large datasets and access them programmatically through APIs.<br />
+In the TonksGuard Web App, we utilize Backblaze to store and access crime datasets securely.

 <h3>Algorithm Description</h3>
 The main algorithms in TonksGuard Web App are: